Quantcast

 That, can tell me WHO I am."

 Embrace the unexamined.
-Embrace yourself, and embrace your unseen potential, because if you don't act,
+Embrace yourself, and embrace your unseen potential, because if you don't act on those untold truths, then nobody will.

 And what good is it to live your life, if you haven't lived your fullest life?